AIG Canada is committed to making a positive difference in the communities where we work, live and serve our customers.

 We strive to focus our efforts in areas where it is needed most – in communities faced with natural or man-made disasters and to individuals and families seeking a path to better health and self-sufficiency.
 A significant portion of our community giving is directed to health-related initiatives that holds the promise of improving lives.

-AIG Canada’s Volunteer Time-off Program encourages employees to take two paid business days off per year in order to participate in AIG Canada’s outreach program.
+AIG Canada’s Volunteer Time-off Program encourages employees to take three paid business days off per year in order to participate in AIG Canada’s outreach program.
 AIG supports employee Volunteer Month in April and the insurance industry Week of Giving in October.
 AIG Canada’s corporate social responsibility goes beyond donating money or volunteering time to worthy causes.
 It’s about operating in a way that is responsible to our customers and our staff, that is respectful of the environment and that is supportive of the communities in which we live and work.

-2017 Corporate Citizenship Report
+Global Corporate Citizenship At-a-Glance